EMDR Therapy for Emotional Neglect and CPTSD in Adults

 You don’t need to have everything figured out before starting.

-This work begins with curiosity — and with having a space where your experience is truly understood.
+This work begins with curiosity.
+And with having a space where your experience is truly understood.

 If you’d like to explore whether this is the right fit, I invite you to schedule a consultation.